Antiz96/arch-update/README.md

 - KeepOldPackages=[Num] # Number of old packages' versions to keep in pacman's cache.
 Defaults to 3.
 - KeepUninstalledPackages=[Num] # Number of uninstalled packages' versions to keep in pacman's cache.
 Defaults to 0.
 - PrivilegeElevationCommand=[Cmd] # Command to be used for privilege elevation.
 Valid options are `sudo`, `doas` or `run0`.
 If this option is not set, Arch-Update will use the first available command in the following order: `sudo`, `doas` then `run0`.
+- DiffProg=[Editor] # Editor to use as `DIFFPROG` program, for instance to visualize/edit differences during the pacnew files processing.
+Defaults to the `$DIFFPROG` environment variable's value (or `vimdiff` if `$DIFFPROG` isn't set).
+Note that, due to the lack of option to preserve environment variable in `doas`, this option will be ignored when using `doas` as the privilege elevation method.

 Options are case sensitive, so capital letters have to be respected.
 ```